haedenpaul/haedenpaul/README.md

 - 👋 Hi, I’m @haedenpaul
-- 👀 I’m interested in UI/UX and Web Development
+- 👀 I’m interested in UI/UX, Web Development, and Digital Marketing
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning more Javascript animations
 - 📫 How to reach me: Haeden Paul on LinkedIn
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: My favorite game is Sims 4!
+- ⚡ Fun fact: My favorite game is The Sims 4!